CKIP-Joint/Evaluator/README.md

 # MediaTek Research Traditional Chinese evaluation suite
 This evaluation suite is intended to measure the knowledge and skill in Traditional Chinese of AI models.
-There is one completely new test, TTIC, proposed by MediaTek Research.
-In addition, there are two tests translated from Simplified Chinese, TCIC and TCWSC, and three existing tests.
+There are two completely new tests, TTQA and TCIC, proposed by MediaTek Research.
+In addition, there is one test translated from Simplified Chinese, TCWSC, and three existing Traditional Chinese tests.
 For ease of use, we follow the convention of [HELM](https://github.com/stanford-crfm/helm) to package these evaluation datasets into runnable evaluation routines.

 ## Installation
 1. clone [HELM](https://github.com/stanford-crfm/helm)